 - Orientation Leaders will serve as Teaching Assistants and Peer Mentors during Fall 2021 SWOSUConnect classes.

-All Orientation Leaders that are in-state students will receive a two-hour tuition waiver for the Spring 2020 and Fall 2020 semesters.
-Orientation Leaders that are out-of-state students will receive a non-resident tuition waiver for their service, as long as they meet guidelines outlined in the Scholarship Handbook.
+All Orientation Leaders who are in-state students will receive a two-hour tuition waiver for the Spring 2020 and Fall 2020 semesters.
+Orientation Leaders that are out-of-state students will receive a non-resident tuition waiver for their service, as long as they meet the guidelines outlined in the Scholarship Handbook.
 Orientation Leaders will be able to use the credit gained from Student Leadership courses toward a Service Learning Honor Cord.
-In order to receive this Honor Cord, students must complete nine hours of Service Learning courses.
+To receive this Honor Cord, students must complete nine hours of Service Learning courses.

 Orientation Leaders must adhere to all state and federal laws and the SWOSU Student Code of Conduct.
 An Orientation Leader's employment may be terminated at any point in the year, if it is determined that he/she is not maintaining ethics befitting a paraprofessional, not performing satisfactorily, not able to work productively with others, or jeopardizing the success of the program.
 If termination occurs, the Orientation Leader will forfeit his/her scholarship.